mohammadali0120/nuxt-express-mongodb-authentication/README.md

-# nuxt-express-authentication
+# nuxt-express-mongodb-authentication
-A Nuxt.js and Express.js Authentication app with Nuxt Auth module and JWT
+A Nuxt.js and Express.js Authentication app with Nuxt Auth module and Express.js (Mongodb)